-Did you know that more than $16 billion dollars is sitting in 6 million lost super accounts (and ATO-held super accounts) waiting for Australians to claim the super cash?
+Did you know that around $18 billion dollars is sitting in 6.3 million lost super accounts (and ATO-held super accounts) waiting for Australians to claim the super cash?

 If you’re one of the many Aussies with one or more lost accounts then you better act quickly.
 The federal government has changed the super rules, which means that your ‘lost’ super account could be transferred to the ATO without your consent.

 If it turns out that the ATO has your super savings, you can still retrieve them, but the longer the ATO has your super, you longer you will miss out on investment returns (more on this later in the article).

 If you change jobs regularly or you have had part-time jobs while at school or university, then it is highly likely that you have more than one super account.
 On average, every working Australian has three super accounts potentially costing them thousands of dollars over a working life.
 With very little effort, you can boost your main super account by potentially thousands of dollars by tracking down your lost super.

 If you have more than one super account then you are paying more than one set of fees on your retirement savings.
 By combining super accounts you can save tens of thousands of dollars in fees over your working life.

 An extra incentive for finding your super accounts, is, if you don’t track down your lost super, it could end up in the bank account of the federal government – bye bye super!